dafny-lang/dafny/docs/DafnyRef/Grammar.md

 consists of printable and white-space ASCII characters, that is, ASCII characters in the range `!` to `~`, plus space, tab, carriage return and newline (ASCII 9, 10, 13, 32) characters.

+String and character literals and comments may contain any unicode character, either directly or as an escape sequence.

 ## 2.2.
 Tokens and whitespace {#sec-token-types}
 The characters used in a Dafny program fall into four groups: